apache/beam/beam-site/documentation/dsls/sql.md

 In Step 1, a `PCollection<BeamSqlRow>` is prepared as the source dataset.
 The work to generate a queriable `PCollection<BeamSqlRow>` is beyond the scope of Beam SQL DSL.

-Step 2(Case 1) shows the way to run a query with `BeamSql.simpleQuery()`, be aware that the input PCollection is named with a fixed table name __PCOLLECTION__.
+Step 2(Case 1) shows the way to run a query with `BeamSql.simpleQuery()`, be aware that the input `PCollection` is named with a fixed table name __PCOLLECTION__.
 Step 2(Case 2) is an example to run a query with `BeamSql.query()`.
-A Table name used in the query is specified when adding PCollection to `PCollectionTuple`.
-As each call of either `BeamSql.query()` or `BeamSql.simpleQuery()` has its own schema repository, developers need to include all PCollections that would be used in your query.
+A Table name used in the query is specified when adding `PCollection` to `PCollectionTuple`.
+As each call of either `BeamSql.query()` or `BeamSql.simpleQuery()` has its own schema repository, developers need to include all `PCollection`s that would be used in your query.

 # <a name="functionality"></a>4.
 Functionality in Beam SQL
-Just as the unified model for both bounded and unbounded data in Beam, SQL DSL provides the same functionalities for bounded and unbounded PCollection as well.
+Just as the unified model for both bounded and unbounded data in Beam, SQL DSL provides the same functionalities for bounded and unbounded `PCollection` as well.

 Note that, SQL support is not fully completed.
 Queries that include unsupported features would cause a UnsupportedOperationException.